Canada's Priorities at COP 20

 Climate Change Adaptation

-Domestically, Canada is taking credible action, based on science, to respond to the impacts of climate change, in particular in vulnerable communities.
-In 2011, the Government renewed domestic climate change adaptation funding with a $148.8 million investment over five years, to support a suite of programs aimed at helping Canadians adapt to a changing climate.
+In 2011, the Government of Canada renewed domestic climate change adaptation funding with a $148.8 million investment over five years to support a suite of programs aimed at helping Canadians adapt to changes in climate.

 - Date Modified: